jayashree1707/VLSI-LAB-EXP-3/README.md

 ## SIMULATION AND IMPLEMENTATION OF MULTIPLIER
 ## AIM:
- To simulate and synthesis multiplier using Xilinx ISE.
+ To simulate and synthesis multiplier using vivado 2023.2.
 ## APPARATUS REQUIRED:
-Xilinx 14.7
-Spartan6 FPGA
+vivado 2023.2
 ## PROCEDURE:
-STEP:1  Start  the Vivado, Select and Name the New project.
+STEP:1  Start  the Vivado software, Select and Name the New project.
 STEP:2  Select the device family, device, package and speed.
 STEP:3  Select new source in the New Project and select Verilog Module as the Source type.
 STEP:4  Type the File Name and Click Next and then finish button.
 Type the code and save it.